 SHANGRI-LA Hotels has added a new brand to its stable with Hotel Jen created to cater to the whims of the next generation of traveller.

-Hotel Jen, penciled in to replace the company’s established Traders brand, will offer “fresh, friendly and fuss-free” accommodation to the “millennials” just starting to influence trends in the travel trade as well as established customers loyal to Shangri-La properties.
+Hotel Jen, pencilled in to replace the company’s established Traders brand, will offer “fresh, friendly and fuss-free” accommodation to the “millennials” just starting to influence trends in the travel trade as well as established customers loyal to Shangri-La properties.

-“The Hotel Jen experience delivers what matters most to guests with a millennial mind set,” said Shangri-La Hotels and Resorts president Greg Dogan.
+“The Hotel Jen experience delivers what matters most to guests with a millennial mindset,” said Shangri-La Hotels and Resorts president Greg Dogan.

 “They appreciate important things done well, demand quality, comfort and value, together with honest (and) authentic service, and want privacy and efficiency without unnecessary fuss or intrusion.